-We note that John Scurry did not have any organizational or club affiliations, unlike many other professional men like Thomas Burke, who belonged to the Rainier Club and other groups.
+Newspaper articles as well as the death notice for John Scurry did not mention any organizational or club affiliations, unlike many other professional men like Thomas Burke, who belonged to the Rainier Club and other groups.
 This doesn’t mean that Scurry was a lone wolf, but we may wonder whether he tried to keep out of confrontations with those who would be hostile towards him about the Civil War issues.

 A Confederate among Unionists

 As shown on the census of 1880, a near neighbor of the Scurry-Terry household was the family of Judge Joseph R. Lewis.
 Lewis had been a practicing attorney in Iowa until, at the time of the Civil War, he served as a Union Army Provost Marshal which was an administrative position helping with recruitment and organization of troops.
 As of 1875 Lewis was appointed by President Ulysses S. Grant to be chief justice of Washington Territory.

 Judge Lewis moved to Seattle and built a house for his family at Third & Cherry Streets, present site of the Arctic Club building.
 In 1881 Lewis’s son Howard, also an aspiring attorney, married Bessie Terry, Nellie May Scurry’s sister.